GistScore: Learning Better Representations for In-Context Example Selection with Gist Bottlenecks: Preliminaries

-Recently \citet{mu2023learning} proposed a technique called Gisting\footnote{We refer to this method as Instruction Gisting to distinguish between prior work and our proposed methods. } to compress instruction-following prompts into shorter \emph{gist tokens} for efficient LLM inference.
-To perform this mapping, they use a gisting model, $GM$, that is simultaneously trained to compress prompts comprising task instructions into gist tokens and to follow instructions encoded in those gist tokens.
+\tightparagraph{Instruction Gisting} \citet{mu2023learning} proposed Instruction Gisting for compressing instruction-following prompts into shorter \emph{gists} for efficient LLM inference.
+To perform this mapping, they train a gisting model, $GM$, to simultaneously compress prompts comprising task instructions into a few gist tokens and to follow instructions encoded in those gist tokens.
 This is achieved by masking attention such that any attention to/from the task instruction goes through the gist tokens.

-Specifically, given an initial model LM and an instruction tuning dataset $\mathcal{D}_{\text{instr}} = \{(t_i, x_i, y_i)\}$ of instruction, (optional) input, and target tuples, the model is trained to predict $y$ from the sequence $\left[t, G, x\right]$, where $G$ is the sequence of special gist tokens added to the model vocabulary.
-The model must store the information in $t$ into the activations above $G$.
-Moreover, since the tokens following $G$ do not directly attend to $t$, the distillation training loss may be written as
+Specifically, given an initial LM and an instruction tuning dataset $\mathcal{D}_{I} = \{(t_i, x_i, y_i)\}$ of instruction, (optional) input, and target tuples, the model is trained to predict $y$ from the sequence $\left[t, G, x\right]$, where $G$ is the sequence of special "gist" tokens added to the model vocabulary.
+Attention masking ensures that the model must predict based on the information of $t$ encoded in the activations above $G$.
+Denoting this gist of $t$ as $G(t)$, this approach of instruction tuning with a gist bottleneck can also be seen as distillation between a standard instruction-tuned LM and the gisting model $GM$:

-During inference, the model handles new instructions by feeding it the sequence $\left[t, G\right]$, precomputing the activations above $G$, and then prompting $GM$ with those activations instead of $t$.
+The trained gisting model can be used for new instructions by feeding it the sequence $\left[t, G\right]$, precomputing the activations above $G$, and then prompting it with those activations instead of $t$.